AI & Automation

 Free plans have gotten much better.
 Fathom and the basic tier of Otter.ai can handle most individual use cases without costing a dollar.
 But free plans usually come with trade-offs: limited storage, fewer integrations, or no team collaboration features.

-Paid plans become worth it when you need shared workspaces, CRM sync, or advanced analytics across your team’s calls.
-Most platforms offer per-seat pricing, so costs scale with your team size.
-If you’re comparing tool costs as part of a broader budget review, our roundup of the best budgeting apps for 2026 can help you track software spend across the board.
+Paid plans become worth it when you need shared workspaces, CRM sync, or call analytics across your team.
+Most platforms use per-seat pricing, so costs scale with team size.
+Tracking software spend across multiple subscriptions gets messy fast, our roundup of the best budgeting apps for 2026 can help you keep that under control.

 Privacy and Security Considerations